userapp-io/userapp-android/README.md

 Also create a main fragment that will be shown after a successful login.

+### Attach the login screen to the session

 And last we will add the code to show/hide the right fragments; the login fragment when the user needs to log in, and the main fragment when the user has logged in.
-In your `MainActivity` class, begin with creating instances of `UserApp.Session and `UserApp.UIHelper`.
+In your `MainActivity` class, begin with creating instances of `UserApp.Session` and `UserApp.UIHelper`.

-Create a new session instance:

-    UserApp.Session session;

-Create a new UIHelper instance:

-    UserApp.UIHelper uiHelper;

 These should be placed as instance variables in the class, and you should call `session.onResume()` and `session.onPause()` in the activity's or fragment's life cycle events.
 In this case you will be using the UIHelper and then you will call these methods on that object instead (see below).